(max of 8 people)

 Will my cell phone work at the yurt?

-Probably not.
-However, there is service within 300 yards.
-A map
+No. However, there is service within 300 yards.
+A map showing the

 Is the route to the yurt maintained